browser-network/network/README.md

   which has a small resource footprint.
 Note it does not rely on websockets, just regular http requests.

-* This software can theoretically be run in both browsers and node.js (At the time of writing this is not the case, it is browser only, but should need only small updates to get working in node.
-TODO)
+* This software can be run in both browsers and in node.js.
+That means you can have a permanent network node set up somewhere headless in a node.js process.

 * This software defines a set of message protocols that can be used with any other webRTC enabled hardware.
-This means one network is not limited to having browsers only - [phones implement webRTC in browsers](https://caniuse.com/?search=webrtc), and webRTC is enabled natively for both [Android](https://webrtc.github.io/webrtc-org/native-code/android/) and [iOS](https://webrtc.github.io/webrtc-org/native-code/ios/).
+This means one network is not limited to having browsers and node.js instances only - [phones implement webRTC in browsers](https://caniuse.com/?search=webrtc), and webRTC is enabled natively for both [Android](https://webrtc.github.io/webrtc-org/native-code/android/) and [iOS](https://webrtc.github.io/webrtc-org/native-code/ios/).

-* This library, when minified and gzipped, is only ~45kb.

 * If you do want full uptime and a similar user experience to an app with a server, you can just leave a browser window of your app open.
-Another way of saying this, is the only programming you have to do to have a real server is opening up a browser window :P
+Another way of saying this, is the only programming you have to do to have a real server is opening up a browser window :P Note that if you wish to do _slightly more programming_, you can also run a node.js node with the same `networkId`.

 ### How it works